How do scholarships from the Scholarship Foundation of Santa Barbara work?

 No!
 Due to the nature of the electronic application, you will be unable to submit your application until it is complete in its entirety.
 Your option to “Submit” your application will be unavailable until all tasks are finished.
 Do not wait until the final days before the deadline to attempt to submit your application – you may find that there are tasks yet to be complete.

 Do I have to fill out the FAFSA?

 Yes.
 The Scholarship Foundation of Santa Barbara utilizes the Student Aid Report (generated by filing of the FAFSA) to confirm financial need.
-You must file the FAFSA and submit your Student Aid Report by the Scholarship Foundation deadline of March 8, 2017.
+You must file the FAFSA and submit your Student Aid Report by the Scholarship Foundation application deadline.
 No exceptions are granted to this requirement.